-When you choose to study abroad, you often choose to do it independently, leaving behind familiar faces such as your close friends and family.
-This forces you to step outside your comfort zone, meet others and sort through situations on your own.
-Though you may not feel comfortable initially, you adjust quickly and develop a sense of independence.
-You learn to look after yourself.
+When you become an international student, you often choose to do it independently, leaving behind your close friends and family.
+This means you’re living outside your comfort zone, meeting lots of new people, and sorting through situations on your own.
+Though you may not feel comfortable initially, with patience and perseverance you can adjust to your new environment and develop a sense of independence.
+As you study abroad, you’ll learn to look after yourself.
 This also builds your confidence.

-One thing you certainly master is the art of multitasking.
-Between adjusting to the culture, trying to learn the new language, understand the public transit system and more, you practice juggling multiple responsibilities daily.
-This skill particularly is suitable for many roles such as project management.
-Having mastered multitasking, you show your time management strengths and also prove to the employer you are able to manage stress.
+One thing you certainly master as an international student is the art of multitasking.
+Between balancing your course load, trying to learn a new language, and understanding the public transit system alone, you’ll practice juggling multiple responsibilities daily.
+This skill is particularly helpful in roles involving project management.
+Having mastered multitasking means you’ve got great time management skills, and also proves to the employer you’re able to manage stress.

 When you enter a new country, you’re faced with cultural differences.
 The local way of living is likely different from what you knew in your home country.
 As you adjust, you’ll learn how to handle new situations.
 You can develop an open mindset and in turn, strengthen your problem-solving skills.
 You’ll learn to think on your feet, meaning you’ll act decisively and effectively in the moment when it’s needed, and also to ‘think outside the box,’ meaning to think from a new or unexpected perspective.